 Retain Relationships & Build Genuine Confidence

 Building and keeping relationships is something that is part of practicing authenticity, but it is also a side effect of being humble.
 Relationships take time, effort, and caring about other people—all things that being genuine offer.
-Taking the time to engage with others and connect with them past what is on the surface will also give you a more comprehensive view of the world, where you work, and help you to learn from the experiences of others.
+Taking the time to engage with others and connect with them past what is on the surface will also give you a more comprehensive view of the world.
+Including where you work, and help you to learn from the experiences of others.

 How to Build Genuine Confidence: Speak Your Mind

 How many times have you not spoken your mind or asked a question because you were afraid of saying the wrong thing or asking a “stupid” question?
 Authentic individuals know that their worth is not tied to those comments or questions.
 They understand that with a little grace, everyone can recover from a misstep.
 Part of continuing to learn and grow is the willingness to try new things, to put yourself out there, and to ask questions.
 None of those can happen if you continue to hide, not speak your mind, and not ask the difficult questions, with authenticity and compassion.

 We live in a world that lacks many things, but there are also many things that we have more than enough of.
 Being real means knowing that there is always enough and that to get your piece of the pie, you might need to cooperate and communicate with others that you would generally view yourself as competing with.
 Never being too big to ask to work together or cheer on someone who does better than you may sting at first, but in the end, you will be glad you were humble.